vsrinivas/fuchsia/examples/HOWTO_FLUTTER.md

 When the `Module` implementation wants to update some values in `State` of a `StatefulWidget`, it can obtain the `State` object via `GlobalKey`s or other means.
-(See the "counter" example code)
+(See the "counter" example code.)

 # Importing Packages